auriq/essentia_docs/source/tutorial/aqtools/aq_pp/overview.rst

 aq_pp Tutorial
 ==============

-**Overview**

-\

-aq_pp is the Essentia Preprocessor.
-It is very powerful and is used to modify input data for quick analysis or loading into the Essentia Database (Udb).

 The command structure of aq_pp consists of an input specification specifying which file(s) to take the data from, various processing specifications to determine how data is processed, and output specifications describing how and where to put the results of your preprocessing.
 There are also a variety of global options that modify the environment and default variables used in aq_pp.